zuck30/aurafy/README.md

 We hope you have fun discovering your musical aura!
 Share your results with friends and compare your musical personalities.

 ---

+**Note**: This app is designed for entertainment purposes only.
+The "auras" are not scientifically validated assessments of personality or mood.